 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the First Variation Agreement is to operate and take effect despite any other Act or law.

-[Section 4 inserted by No. 57 of 2000 s.
+[Section 4 inserted: No. 57 of 2000 s.
 5.]

 5. Variation of Agreement to increase rates of royalty